 How much does Football cost?
 Cost of uniform available from the School Shop and a $50 levy per player.

 If I make the A2 or B1 team, and want to play social football, do I have to pay twice?
 No, however you must ensure the social games do not clash with your A2 or B1 grade training.

 Where can I check who and what time I am playing against?
-Click here and select your grade to take you to your fixtures.
+Click here and select your grade.

 What if I am ill or cannot make training?
 It is your responsibility to send your apologies to your coach.
 By not turning up for training can often mean you will not necessarily start the game on the Saturday.